-SystemTi me - Root element.
+SystemTime - Root element.

-- @currentUtcOffset This xs:short integer shall contain the current number of leap seconds, expressed as TAI - UTC, such that TAI - @currentUtcOffset = UTC.
-See IERS Bulletin C [48] for announcements of leap seconds.
+- @currentUtcoffset This xs:short integer shall contain the current number of leap seconds, expressed as TAI - UTC, such that TAI - @currentUtcoffset = UTC.
+See IERS Bulletin C [50] for announcements of leap seconds.
 Note that IERS Bulletin C describes leap seconds as UTC-TAI.
-Required. - eptpPrepend This unsigned integer shall indicate, when present, the upper 16 bits of the 48-bit count of PTP seconds.
-When not present, the value shall be understood to be zero. - @leap59 When present and set to "true", shall indicate that the last minute of the current UTC day contains 59 seconds (which is the case when the @currentUtcOffset will decrease by one at the end of the UTC day).
-Default value is "fal se". - @leap61 When present and set to "true", shall indicate that the last minute of the current UTC day contains 61 seconds (which is the case when the @currentUtcOffset will increase by one at the end of the UTC day).
-Default value is "false". - out cLocal Offset This attribute shall indicate the offset between UTC and the time zone of the originating broadcast station.
+Required. - @ptpPrepend This unsigned integer shall indicate, when present, the upper 16 bits of the 48-bit count of PTP seconds.
+PTP Seconds refers to the seconds portion of the time distributed by the PTP timescale and as noted is referenced to 1 January 1970 TAI.
+When not present, the value shall be understood to be zero. - @leap59 When present and set to "true", shall indicate that the last minute of the current UTC day contains 59 seconds (which is the case when the @currentUtcoffset will decrease by one at the end of the UTC day).
+Default value is "false". - @leap61 When present and set to "true", shall indicate that the last minute of the current UTC day contains 61 seconds (which is the case when the @currentUtcOffset will increase by one at the end of the UTC day).
+Default value is "false". - @utcLocalOffset This attribute shall indicate the offset between UTC and the time zone of the originating broadcast station.
 As a receiver may be located in a time zone adjacent to that of the broadcast transmitter, this offset is not directly usable to establish the time zone local to a given receiver.
-The @utcLocal Offset may be used to convert the value given in @dshour to the time of day local to the receiver.
-Example: for a broadcaster whose transmitter is located in the U.S. West Coast, when Daylight Saving is not in effect, @utcLocal Offset = "-PT8H".
-For a broadcaster in Venezuela, @utcLocal Offset = "-PT4H30M". - @dsStatus When set to "true", shall indicate that Daylight Saving Time is in effect at the transmitter location.
+The @utcLocalOffset may be used to convert the value given in @dshour to the time of day local to the receiver.
+Example: for a broadcaster whose transmitter is located in the U.S. West Coast, when Daylight Saving Time is not in effect, @utcLocalOffset = "-PT8H".
+For a broadcaster in Venezuela, @utcLocalOffset = "-PT4H30M". - @dsStatus When set to "true", shall indicate that Daylight Saving Time is in effect at the transmitter location.
 When set to "false", shall indicate that Daylight Saving Time is not in effect at the transmitter location.
 Shall be included whenever Daylight Saving Time is in effect at the transmitter location.
-Default value when not present shall be "fal se". - @dsDayOfMonth This unsigned integer value in the range 1 to 31 shall indicate, when present, that a transition into or out of daylight saving time is to occur during the present month, and the local day of the month on which it to occur. @dsDayOfMonth shall be included whenever there will be a Daylight Saving Time transition during the current month. @dsDayOfMonth shall be omitted whenever there will not be a Daylight Saving Time transition during the current month.
-When @dsDayOfMonth is not present there is no default value. - @dsHour Shall indicate the hour at which the transition into or out of daylight saying time is to occur (0-24), in the time zone of the originating broadcast station.
+Default value when not present shall be "false".

+- @dsDayOfMonth This unsigned integer value in the range 1 to 31 shall indicate, when present, that a transition into or out of Daylight Saving Time is to occur during the present month, and the local day of the month on which it is to occur. @dsDayOfMonth shall be included whenever there will be a Daylight Saving Time transition during the current month. @dsDayOfMonth shall be omitted whenever there will not be a Daylight Saving Time transition during the current month.
+When @dsDayOfMonth is not present there is no default value. - @dsHour Shall indicate the hour at which the transition into or out of Daylight Saving Time is to occur (0-23), in the time zone of the originating broadcast station.
 Such transitions usually occur at 2 a.m. in the U.S. @dsHour shall be included whenever @dsDayOfMonth is present and shall not be included whenever @dsDayOfMonth is not present.
 When @dsHour is not present there is no default value.

-Table 6.8 below illustrates the progression of states of signaling Daylight Saving Time throughout the year.
+Table 6.8 illustrates the progression of states of signaling Daylight Saving Time throughout the year.